Iggy407/chrome-extensions-samples/README.md

 ## Ideas

-Could the extension plot the graph directly?
+Could the extension plot the graphs directly?

 ## Details (do not read unless you have time)